w3c/wot/PRESENTATIONS/2020-06-online-f2f/README.md

 Please use a name in the format `2020-06-DD-Session-Presenter.{pptx,pdf}`, for example `2020-06-22-Discovery-McCool.{pptx,pdf}`.
 Whatever main format you use, please export and check in a PDF as well.
+This makes it easier to browse presentations in github.

 If you use Powerpoint, see
 [the PPTX template](https://github.com/w3c/wot/blob/master/PRESENTATIONS/2020-06-online-f2f/Template-2020-06-DD-WoT-Session-Presenter.potx).